 (Mary McCormick Maaga has a doctorate in Religious Studies from Drew University.
-She taught religious studies at the University of Stirling in Scotland, and is presently a United Methodist pastor in New Jersey.
+She taught religious studies at the University of Stirling in Scotland, and is presently a United Methodist pastor.
 The following essay is a chapter from her book Hearing the Voices of Jonestown (Syracuse: Syracuse University Press, 1998).
 This chapter looks at the different kinds of people who made up Peoples Temple.
 It is re-printed with permission of the author.)

 Since Ernst Troeltsch’s groundbreaking work (1931) on the relationship between church and society in which he defined church and sect as two different kinds of religious bodies that have a number of theological and demographic traits, sociologists of religion have felt obliged to define their use of these terms before applying them to specific religious groups.
 Some have defined them on the basis of theological views or the dynamics of the group’s sociohistorical origins, others on the basis of demographics, yet others by the classic Troeltschian typology.1 To add to the confusion around these categories, which have even less uniformity of application than of definition, a “new” kind of religious group appeared on the American social landscape in the 1960s, which has been variously described as “new religious movements,” “innovative religions,” “marginal religions,” or more commonly, “cults.”
 The difficulty with using this latter term is that it has been used pejoratively by the anticult movement and sensationally by the media so that it is no longer clear that it can be used as a neutral descriptive term in social scientific inquiry.
 For this reason I use new religious movement to refer to this latter category.